Foreign Investment Restrictions In An Uncertain Real Estate Market

 2. Nominees under the Ontario Immigrant Nominee Program (OINP): Buyers are exempt if: (i) they been nominated under OINP at the time of purchase, and (ii) the property is your principal residence.

-3. Protected Persons (Refugees): applicable to buyers granted protected person status under Canada’s Immigration and Refugee Protection Act.
+3. Protected Persons (Refugees): applicable to buyersgranted protected person status under Canada’s Immigration and Refugee Protection Act.

 4. Spouses of Canadian Citizens or Permanent Residents: If a buyer’s spouse is a Canadian citizen or PR, the buyer will be exempted if the spouses are buying the home together and will live there.